-When we seek for enlightenment we do ourselves a favor, we help unveiled what is dormant within us, we start to do the thinking and for all you know, our belief system starts to function to the fullest and reach the apex of our thought until we cannot think no further and still fall short of an answer.
+When we seek for enlightenment we do ourselves a favor, we help unveiled what is dormant within us, we start to do the thinking and for all you know, our belief system starts to function to the fullest and reach the apex of our thought until we cannot think any further and still fall short of an answer.
 Habakkuk experienced questioning God why his request not being answered, when in fact the answer has already been given.
-Sometimes our emotion dictates to make a quick action only to be shaken when wrong doing superseded the good thing.
+Sometimes our emotion dictates to make a quick action only to be shaken when wrongdoing superseded the good thing.

 To clear our cluttered mind with fears, we will talk about two kinds of fears.
 Fear of God and fear for ourselves.
-We fear God because we are concerned that we might offend Him, because we love Him and respected Him.
+We fear God because we are concerned that we might offend Him because we love Him and respected Him.
 He is our provider for all the things we need to survive.
-Air we breathe, water that sustain life and the heat of the sun give us strength or energy.
-We could ask for a luxury living but it doesn’t mean that we are going to have it, without working on it, Money doesn’t grow on tree.
+Air we breathe, water that sustains life and the heat of the sun give us strength or energy.
+We could ask for a luxury living but it doesn’t mean that we are going to have it, without working on it, Money doesn’t grow on a tree.

 To God be the Glory!